HunterAP23/FPS_Graph_Maker/README.md

   * If no number is given, assume 3

-After the initial creation of the graph(s), the program will then use FFmpeg to re-encode the video into a QuickTime PNG stream with the background being transparent.
+After the initial creation of the graph(s), the program will then use FFmpeg to export each frame as a PNG with transparency into a newly created subfolder in the program's main folder.